Medicare Entitlement Statement

 Certified copies are true copies of an original document that have been endorsed by the person certifying them.
 You can get document copies certified by a:

 - legal practitioner

 - police officer, or

 - Justice of the Peace

-If you’re outside Australia, you can read a full list of authorised witnesses who can certify documents on the Attorney-General’s Department website.
+If you’re overseas, a list of witnesses that can certify documents is on the Attorney-General’s Department website.

-Send your completed form and certified copies of your supporting documents to the Medicare Entitlement Statement Unit by email, fax or post.
+Send your form and certified documents to the Medicare Entitlement Statement Unit by email, fax or post.

-Read more about the Medicare levy exemption on the Australian Taxation Office website.
+Read about the Medicare levy exemption on the ATO website